 There can be no assurance that Globe Life's ESG-related policies and procedures as described in this report will continue; such policies and procedures could change, even materially.
 Globe Life is permitted to determine in its discretion that it is not feasible or practical to implement or complete certain of its ESG goals, initiatives, policies, and procedures based on cost, timing, or other considerations.
-ESG factors are only some of the many factors Globe Life may consider in making an investment, and there is no guarantee that Globe Life will make investments in companies that create positive ESG impact or that consideration of ESG factors will enhance long-term value and financial returns.
+Statements about ESG practices related to portfolio companies also do not apply in every instance and depend on factors including, but not limited to, the relevance or implementation status of an ESG initiative to or within the portfolio company; the nature and/ or extent of investment in, ownership of, or control or influence exercised by Globe Life with respect to the portfolio company; and other factors as determined by investment and operation teams and/or portfolio company teams on a case-by-case basis.
+ESG factors are only some of the many factors Globe Life may consider in making an investment.
+Although Globe Life views the consideration of ESG to be an opportunity to potentially enhance or protect the performance of its investments over the long-term, Globe Life cannot guarantee that its ESG program, which depends in part on qualitative judgments, will positively impact the performance of any individual investment or the Fund as a whole.
+To the extent Globe Life engages with portfolio companies on ESG-related practices and potential enhancements thereto, there is no guarantee that such engagements will improve the performance of the investment, and the market or society may not view any ESG results as desirable.
 In addition, the act of selecting and evaluating material ESG factors is subjective by nature, and there is no guarantee that the criteria utilized or judgment exercised by Globe Life will reflect the beliefs or values, internal policies or preferred practices of investors, other asset managers or with market trends.
 There can be no assurance that the operations and/or processes of Globe Life as described herein will continue, and such processes and operations may change, even materially.
 The actual investment process used for any or all of Globe Life's investments may differ materially from the process described herein.